 As the Corporation continues to advance work at Curipamba, it added a director of projects early 2020.
-One of the Corporation's priorities is to work with Salazar to advance the ongoing community development activities in the communities where Curipamba, Pijilí and Santiago are located.
+It continues to work with Salazar to advance the ongoing community development activities in the communities where Curipamba, Pijilí and Santiago are located.